CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 background
 ```

 Save the above list of commands in a file named e.g. met_cmd_file.rc.
-Below the script is executed on a Windows 7 machine that was exploited with EternalBlue (MS17-010), "Blue" machine from HTB.
+Below the script is executed on a Windows 7 machine that was exploited with EternalBlue (MS17-010), the "Blue" machine from HTB.
 Script must be run from meterpreter session with "resource met_cmd_file.rc".

 ![image](met_post_rc.png)